cloudify-cosmo/getcloudify.org/source/guide/3.2/quickstart-openstack.md

-In Cloudify, installing a certain `deployment` is done by executing the a [install]({{page.workflows_link}}#install) [workflow]({{page.terminology_link}}#workflow). type the following command in your terminal:
+In Cloudify, installing a certain `deployment` is done by executing the a [install]({{page.workflows_link}}#install) [workflow]({{page.terminology_link}}#workflow).

+Type the following command in your terminal:

 {%highlight bash%}
 cfy executions start -w install -d nodecellar